 Today, Kim is an author, editor and teacher.
+She is managing editor for Oregon Media.
 Her work has appeared in many magazines and literary journals including Alaska Air, Bend Magazine, Cascade Journal, 1859 Magazine, Horizon Air, The Oregonian, Sky West, Travel Oregon, Oregon Quarterly, Oregon Coast, Northwest Travel, High Desert Journal, Southern Oregon Magazine, Bend Living, Women’s Health and Fitness, Pregnancy and Seattle.

 Kim has authored three books, Bend, Oregon Daycations: Day Trips for Curious Families, Day Trips from Portland: Getaway Ideas for the Local Traveler Ed.
 1 & 2 and Chance of Sun: An Oregon Memoir, a chapter from which won the 2011 Oregon Quarterly Northwest Perspectives Essay Contest.
 She wrote chapters for the books Best Places to Kiss in the Northwest, Day in the Life: Central Oregon, Back From War, Chicken Soup for the Soul: The Magic of Mothers and Daughters, and You’re Invited.
 Kim is an AskOregon Ambassador for Travel Oregon.